jepusto/clubSandwich/cran-comments.md

 ## Resubmission

 This is a resubmission.
 This submission is a maintenance release that corrects an error identified in the CRAN package checks for debian-gcc.
-The release also updates some internals for consistency with changes in the metafor package.
+The release also includes a bug fix for methods supporting the plm package and some minor tweaks to displayed output.

 Please note that the DESCRIPTION file includes a citation to Bell and McCaffrey (2002), but unfortunately that article does not have a DOI; I have included a URL instead.

 ## Test environments

 * local Windows 7 Enterprise, R 3.6.0
-* ubuntu 14.04.5 LTS (on travis-ci), R 3.5.2, devel
+* ubuntu 14.04.5 LTS (on travis-ci), R 3.6.0, devel
 * win-builder (devel, release, oldrelease)
+* r-hub:
+  * Windows Server 2008 R2 SP1, R-devel, 32/64 bit
+  * Ubuntu Linux 16.04 LTS, R-release, GCC
+  * Fedora Linux, R-devel, clang, gfortran
+  * Debian Linux, R-devel, GCC

 ## R CMD check results